Meghan & Harry’s Daughter’s Name Has Major Royal Family Connections — Despite Their Rift

 Avid watchers of The Crown are more likely to know the baby’s first name, and this is where it gets interesting.
 Lilibet is the royal family’s nickname for Queen Elizabeth II, Harry’s grandmother, Lili’s great-grandmother, and the current monarch.
 The Queen’s late husband Prince Philip, who died in April of this year, is said to have been the last person in the family to call the Queen by her childhood nickname.
 Town & Country reported that the Queen placed a letter to her late husband on his coffin during his funeral, and eagle-eyed viewers noticed that she had signed the letter Lilibet.

-Naming their daughter after Prince Harry’s grandmother may seem like a logical choice; however, following the couple stepping down as senior royals, moving to California, and their bombshell interview with Oprah, the decision is confusing to some.
-During the interview, they claimed that a member of the royal family had openly worried about the color of Archie’s skin, that it is questionable why Archie was not given a title to ensure he gets security from the Firm, and that the royal family did not help Markle when she was experiencing suicidal ideation while pregnant with Archie.
-Additionally, Markle and Prince Harry's revelations to Oprah cast a pall over the monarchy, so Lilibet’s moniker could be another source of contention.
+Naming their daughter after Harry’s grandmother may seem like a logical choice; however, following Meghan and Harry stepping down as senior royals, moving to California, and their bombshell interview with Oprah, the decision is confusing to some.
+During the interview, the couple claimed that a member of the royal family had openly worried about the colour of Archie’s skin, that it is questionable why Archie was not given a title to ensure he gets security from the Firm, and that the royal family did not help Meghan when she was experiencing suicidal ideation while pregnant with Archie.
+Additionally, Meghan and Harry’s revelations to Oprah cast a pall over the monarchy, so Lilibet’s moniker could be another source of contention.
 On the contrary, the couple has put thousands of miles between themselves and Harry’s family, and the name could be an attempt to mend the rift and show their respect for the Queen.